White Bean Hummus

 Substituions for this easy white bean hummus:

 Beans: You can make this hummus with any beans you like.
-We prefer navy, great northern or cannellini beans.
+We prefer navy, great northern or white cannellini beans.
+This Adzuki Bean Hummus is also delicious!

 Oil: Avocado oil or melted butter/ghee can be used in place of olive oil.
 We don’t recommend vegetable oil but it will work